China opens former nuclear plant to tourism

 In front of it all, Chinese families and friends stop and pose for photos and selfies.

-Welcome to the belly of China 816 Nuclear Military Plant, a decommissioned Cold War-era plutonium and weapons processing facility buried in the Chongqing mountains contains one of the world's largest man-made caves.
+Welcome to the belly of China 816 Nuclear Military Plant, a decommissioned Cold War-era plutonium and weapons processing facility buried in the Chongqing mountains that contains one of the world's largest man-made caves.

 Construction commenced in 1967.